rafaelrojasmiliani/gsplines_cpp/README.md

  1. Find the family of optimal curves that joint waypoints
  2. Compute time instants $\{t_0, t_1,  ...,t_N, t_{N + 1}\}$ where the optimal curves must be attached

-The step 1. is done by solving a linear ordinary differential equation.
-One method to achieve 2. is to formulate an optimization problem (e.g. a gradient based one).
+The step 1. is done by solving a linear ordinary differential equation, regarless the fact that the times $t_i$ are unknown.
+One method to achieve 2. is to formulate an optimization problem (e.g. a gradient based one) for which decission variable is the times at which each waypoint is acchived.

 ## Optimal curves
 We underline that this library leverages on the [general theory of linear ODEs](https://en.wikipedia.org/wiki/Linear_differential_equation).